-- 5.B.7 For Emission Points AA-012 and AA-017, the permittee shall keep records of the following information: - (a) All notifications submitted to comply with Subpart JJJJ and all documentation supporting any notification; - (b) Maintenance conducted on the engine; - (c) If the emergency engine is a certified engine, documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 CFR parts 90, 1048, 1054, and 1060, as applicable; and

-- (d) Documentation that the engine meets the emission standards. - (e) The records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
+- 5.B.5 For Emission Point AA-017, the permittee shall keep records of the following information: - (a) All notifications submitted to comply with Subpart JJJJ and all documentation supporting any notification; - (b) Maintenance conducted on the engine; - (c) Documentation that the engine meets the emission standards. - (d) The records of the hours of operation of the engine that is recorded through the nonresettable hour meter.
 The permittee must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.